 I know this game is not really new but I was happy to try it.
 It reminds me a lot like Blokus.
 It uses hexes and you have to place one line away from your pieces when.
 Playing.
 Certainly makes the game easier, it seemed.
 We played on the super deluxe version of the game.
 We only did the 3 of us which is a nice number but it plays up to 6 player.

 I this game I used my blokus skills and totally owned gem both.
 It was a great game and I just love the deluxe pieces.
 It was a huge game.
 I reallllly wanted it.
 No room though!
 I told Ron I want it for Christmas so I hope he remembers.
 I love these types of abstract games.
 Blokus trigon is still one of my most favorite abstracts I love it and play it next to never.
 I need more abstract gaming friends.
 Gemblo is awesome and I am happy to have tried it!
 Thanks to Lara for the suggestion I had a great time.

-Still flying solo I wanted to try out the new Granna game called Capital.
+Still flying solo I wanted to try out the new Granna game called Warsaw: City of Ruins.
 New to me!

 It was on the must buy list, but I did want to try it while I got the chance.
 New friends Sven and Tim were just finishing up their game of capital and offered to teach me for a second game.
 I am grateful they were willing to play again.
 Sven was saying how he hated Quadropolis but this was so much better.
 Since I am taking about it I will mention that I love both!
 I do think this offers more choices and harder decisions for building up your city.